call-a3/slack-filter-bots/README.md

 (Filtering is enabled/disabled on a per-domain, per-channel basis.)

 ## Changelog
+ * 0.2.4: Fix for change in slack layout (class renaming)
  * 0.2.3:
     - Added a README on the github page
     - Adjusted to match the new styling of Slack